gsiri007/pad-img/README.md

 # pad-img

-Utility that converts portrait images to a wallpaper with a specific padding color
+Utility that converts a portrait image to a wallpaper with a specific padding color

 ### Built With